 You arrive at the train station as the sky begins to brighten and the peace of the morning breaks open and sooths our souls for the adventure ahead.
 The train ride in itself is magical.
-On your left, the Urubamba River curves gently, acting as a road to the mountains and forest on your right.
-You are flanked on your right by rugged mountains.
+On your left, the Urubamba River curves gently, acting as a road to the mountains; on your right you are flanked by rugged mountains.
 You can´t help but gaze up at the rugged and rough-hewn mountains with a sense of awe.
-Passing snow-hooded mountains, encased in a necklace of white snow.
 The ruggedness of the mountains transforms to lush trees, with dazzling splashes of color.
 The aroma of the forest fresh and organic.

 The Expedition Train takes you to KM104 (elevation 2,100m/6,927ft) the checkpoint and starting point of your trek.
 Be ready to meet likeminded people once you cross the bridge over the Urubamba River.
 Once at the checkpoint take the opportunity to use the restrooms, apply insect repellent and sunscreen, pack your gourmet box lunch, and purchase extra snacks if needed.